jacobbates/coinspotplusplus/README.md

 ## Getting Started

 Coinspot++ is [available to install via the Chrome Web Store](https://chrome.google.com/webstore/detail/coinspot%20%20/kkhjbgfpkliinnoaibhkcifeddpechfc).
-Once enabled, simply browse to the coinspot.com.ay [buy page](https://www.coinspot.com.au/tradecoins) or [sell page](https://www.coinspot.com.au/sellallcoins) to view it in action.
+Once enabled, simply browse to the coinspot.com.ay [tradecoins page](https://www.coinspot.com.au/tradecoins) to view it in action.

 We recommend bookmarking these pages in Chrome if you frequent them often.
 Advanced users can clone this repository and run a local version of the extension in developer mode.